 After an hour waiting at Nepalgunj airport, the team set off again and finally landed on Kohalpur Medical College.
 The patient was successfully shifted to I.C.U and treatment was continued overnight.
 The following morning, with weather improving, the patient was taken back to the heli-ambulance to continue the arduous journey.
 At around 1pm, the team reached Tribhuwan International Airpot at Kathmandu, from which the Singaporean Air Ambulance was ready to transport him to Malaysia.
 After 28 hours of travel, the patient was in the helicopter that would carry him back to his homeland.

-Nepal Mediciti, although still relatively in it’s infancy, has been operating for many years and providing rescue services to hundreds of patients, but for Sanjaya Karki, this case was different
+Nepal Mediciti, although still relatively in it’s infancy, has been operating for many years providing mountain rescue in Nepal and rescue services to hundreds of patients, but for Sanjaya Karki, this case was different

-Dr Sanjaya Karki, former winner of the prestigous David Weil Extreme Medicine Award.
+Dr Sanjaya Karki, former winner of the prestigious David Weil Extreme Medicine Award.